NigelEarle/AWS-CSA-Notes-2018/Route-53/README.md

 Alias resource record sets can save you time because AWS Route 53 automatically recognizes changes in the record sets that the alias resource record set refers to.

 For example, suppose an alias resource record set for example.com points to an ELB load balancer at lb1-1234.us-west-1.elb.amazonaws.com.
 If the IP address of the load balancer change, AWS Route 53 will automatically reflect those changes in DNS answers for example.com whout any changes to the hosted zone that contains resource record sets for example.com

+## Routing Policies

+### Simple

+This is the default routing policy when you create a new record set.
+This is the most commonly used when you have a single resource that performs a given function for your domain, for example, one web server that serves content for the `http://acloud.guru` website.

+### Weighted

+### Latency

+### Failover

+### Geolocation